hkmangla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 **Optimizer:**
-To train the model, I used Adam optimizer s it converges fast, and the learning speed of the model is quiet fast and efficient.
-It also rectifies the problem of other learning algorithms like vanishing learning rate, slow convergence, and High variance in the parameters updates.
+To train the model, I used Adam optimizer as it converges fast, and the learning speed of the model is quiet fast and efficient.
+It also rectifies the problem of other learning algorithms like vanishing learning rate, slow convergence, and high variance in the parameters updates.

 **Batch Size and number of epochs:**
 Generally the batch size of 32, 64, 128, 256, 512, and 1024 (i.e. we usually choose batch size to be the power of 2) are used in neural networks.
 After checking on different batch sizes and number of epochs, I came up with these findings